raunak-ali/Agentic_AI-Article-series/Artcile_1/Article_1_Chapter_5.md

 ---

 ## 🔹 3.
-Why This Tutorial Uses LangChain
+Why This Tutorial Uses LangChain And LangGraph

 In this series, our focus is **Agentic AI**.
 LangChain & LangGraph give us: